CodeYourFuture/CYF-Workshops/git-day-1/README.md

 Remember to check your answer before continuing.

+TODO: I'm a little confused by this section - what repository are they meant to be cloning?
+Any one?
+CodeYourFuture/cyf-demo-repo?
+Their fork of cyf-demo-repo?
+I assumed their fork of the cyf-demo-repo, but then the last instruction is "Now clone your forked repository", so presumably it isn't that?
 1. Get a local copy of a repository on your local machine.
 2. Open this local repository using VSCode.
 3. Use `pwd` in your terminal to check you're in the right place.